splitbrain/dokuwiki-stickbuilder/README.md

 The script creates the server part only.
 It needs to be completed by placing a "dokuwiki" folder in the root dir.

-Note: you can get a Win10 VM directly from Microsoft for testing:
+Note: you can get a Windows 11 VM directly from Microsoft for testing:

     wget https://aka.ms/windev_VM_virtualbox